-- B1. apply a design process and/or other problem-solving processes and techniques as appropriate when planning a variety of residential construction projects, and demonstrate an understanding of factors that affect construction design; - B2. create and use working drawings for a variety of construction projects; - B3. determine the requirements in building codes, regulations, and standards that apply to construction projects, and describe the permit and inspection process; - B4. plan the installation of the systems for a building.
+- B1. apply a design process and/or other problem-solving methods as appropriate when planning a variety of residential and/or light construction projects, and demonstrate an understanding of the design considerations for these projects; - B2. create and interpret working drawings for residential and/or light commercial construction projects; - B3. apply accurate technical data and relevant building codes, regulations, and standards when planning and developing construction projects; - B4. plan and lay out systems for residential and/or light commercial buildings.